Solifugae: Habitat and distribution

 Most solifuges live in tropics and subtropical deserts in the Americas, Southern Europe, Africa, the Middle East, and South Asia.
 Surprisingly, these animals are absent in Australia and Madagascar.
 Within the desert, solifuges live in a variety of micro-habitats.
 These include sand dunes, sand flats, floodplains, rocky hillsides, desert shrublands, gravel plains, and mountain valleys.
 In addition to the desert, certain solifuges live in more arid grasslands and forests.

-Depending on the species in question, solifuges may be more sedentary or on the move.
+Depending on the species, solifuges may be more sedentary or active.
 Sedentary species are often fossorial, living in relatively permanent burrows underground.
-Transitory species spend most of their time up on the surface, occasionally seeking refuge in cracks or under rocks and vegetation.
+Active species spend most of their time on the surface, occasionally seeking refuge in cracks or under rocks and vegetation.